-Amanda is Chief Data & Strategy Officer at HotelTonight the leading mobile app for last-minute hotel bookings.
+Amanda is the CEO of Rabbit.
+She used to be the Chief Data & Strategy Officer at HotelTonight the leading mobile app for last-minute hotel bookings.
 She leads data analytics, corporate strategy and data engineering to create and execute data-driven strategies.
 Prior to this role, Amanda was VP of Product, responsible for product management, design and user testing.

 Amanda has several years of senior leadership experience in product and operations management in companies including Snagajob and Eclipsys.
 Prior to joining HotelTonight, Amanda served as Head of Product at Prezi where she upgraded Prezi’s workflow and user interface and led mobile efforts to create a truly multi-platform product suite.
 Amanda holds a BS in Commerce from the University of Virginia and an MBA from Stanford University.